ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 ## Multicast MAC Address
 {: #multicast_mac}

-TODO: request a multicast MAC address representing "all Bundle Protocol over Ethernet capable stations" within the broadcast domain.
+In order to identify "all Bundle Protocol over Ethernet capable stations" within the broadcast domain, IANA is requested to allocate one 48-bit multicast MAC address, presumably from the 01‑00‑5E OUI.
+The stated Usage is "Bundle Protocol over Ethernet" and the Reference is this document.

 --- back